Phillip Y. Kim

 Phillip Y. Kim (born 1961) is a South Korean-born American writer and editor in London.
 His first novel, an Asian financial thriller titled Nothing Gained, was published by Penguin Books in Australia and Asia in 2013.
 Since 2015, Kim has been co-owner and Managing Editor of the Asia Literary Review.
 In 2020, he acted as Project Manager and Senior Editor for an autobiography by dancer, actor and artist Sergei Polunin, FREE: A Life in Images and Words, published by teNeues Media.

 Biography

 Phillip Y. Kim was born in Seoul, South Korea.
-He emigrated with his family to the United States at the age of one, first to Berkeley, California, and then to Washington, DC.
+He immigrated with his family to the United States at the age of one, first to Berkeley, California, and then to Washington, D.C.

 Kim graduated from the University of California at Berkeley in 1985 and pursued a career in investment banking.
 He joined Lehman Brothers that same year.
 In 1992 Kim moved to Hong Kong with the company.
 He left Lehman Brothers in 1998 and went on to work at Morgan Stanley before shifting his focus to boutique investment banks.
 He moved to London in 2015, where he has focused on several writing and editing projects.